Find the nerdy details you are pondering about the app here. Email firstname.lastname@example.org if you have any to add.

 The standard ‘fix’ for this problem (which DfE uses for pupil data, incidentally) is to ensure that no combination of responses is identifying to less than 5 individuals.
 However, this doesn’t work for on-going longitudinal studies because we never know what questions we might ask in the future that could lead to people being retrospectively identified in past data.
 For example, now suppose there are 10 black male teachers in the South West region, so we release data that reveals what these teachers think.
 Later, we decide to find out their ages and learn that only one is under 25 years old.
 Suddenly, having this new piece of information has revealed a teacher in the public data.

 Those of us at Teacher Tapp have a wealth of experience in dealing with these data privacy issues and solutions, but as a tiny organisation it is going to be hard for us to work towards facilitating its wider use.
 Instead we will look at two options.
-First, organising hackathon days where people get a chance to play in the data in a secure environment where they can’t walk away with anything.
+First, organising hackathon days where people get a chance to play in the data in a secure environment where they can’t walk away with anything and we can control which data is released.
 Second, working with individual teachers who would like to use the data for a masters dissertation or other research to create bespoke datasets they can use.
 If this sounds like you then do get in touch.